The Plurinational State of Bolivia is a landlocked country and a democratic republic located in South America.

 Gender equality and reproductive rights

-Abortion is criminalized in Bolivia except when the life or health of the woman or girl is at risk or when the pregnancy is the result of rape or incest, and very few women have access to contraception.
-Indigenous and poorer women are disproportionately affected by poor maternal and reproductive health outcomes.
+Abortion is criminalized in Bolivia except when the life or health of the woman or girl is at risk or when the pregnancy is the result of rape or incest.

 LGBTI+ rights

-Bolivia’s Constitution and laws are progressive on the subject of LGBTI+ rights.
-Article 14 bans discrimination on the basis of sexual orientation or gender identity.
+Bolivia’s Constitution and laws are relatively progressive on the subject of LGBTI+ rights.
+Article 14 of the Constitution bans discrimination on the basis of sexual orientation or gender identity.
 Article 58 recognizes the right of children to express themselves in a gender identity of their choice as a right “inherent to their development”.

 Freedom of expression, advocacy of humanist values

-The constitution guarantees freedom of expression and freedom of the press.
-However, in a highly polarized political environment, some journalists report intimidation by opponents, criminals, and the ruling party.
+The Constitution guarantees freedom of expression and freedom of the press.
+However, in a highly polarized political environment, some journalists report intimidation and harassment by opponents, criminals, and the ruling party.

-Under Morales’ government, Front Line Defenders reported that activists “who engage on environmental issues have been subjected to intimidation, threats, surveillance, and criminalisation”, that “the defence of indigenous peoples’ rights in the face of development projects is especially stigmatised by the Bolivian government” and that judicial harassment against lawyers who work on environmental and indigenous issues is common.
+Under Morales’ government, Front Line Defenders reported that activists “who engage on environmental issues have been subjected to intimidation, threats, surveillance, and criminalisation,” that “the defence of indigenous peoples’ rights in the face of development projects is especially stigmatised by the Bolivian government” and that judicial harassment against lawyers who work on environmental and indigenous issues was common.